mlabs-haskell/cardano-open-oracle-protocol/README.md

 #### 9. Garbage collecting obsolete Certificate UTxOs

-The COOP Publisher operators can also manage reclaiming the [minimal UTxO Ada](https://cardano-ledger.readthedocs.io/en/latest/explanations/min-utxo-mary.html#minimum-ada-value-requirement) they had to pay for each [Certificate UTxO](#todo) they created when issuing new [Authentication tokens](#todo) with `coop-pab-cli mint-auth`.
+The COOP Publisher operators can also manage reclaiming the [Min UTxO Ada](https://docs.cardano.org/native-tokens/minimum-ada-value-requirement) they had to pay for each [Certificate UTxO](coop-docs/02-plutus-protocol.md#cert-validator) they created when issuing new [Authentication tokens](coop-docs/02-plutus-protocol.md#auth-token) with `coop-pab-cli mint-auth`.

-Again, inspecting the state with `coop-get-state` we see there's an obsolete `Certificate UTxO` that can be garbage collected.
+Again, inspecting the state with `coop-get-state` we see there's an obsolete [Certificate UTxO](coop-docs/02-plutus-protocol.md#cert-validator) that can be garbage collected.

 ```console
 [coop-env ~ coop-tutorial] $ coop-get-state